metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_monitor_v1_manifest.md

 Optional:

-- `containers` (Attributes List) Containers is a list of Prometheus containers.If specified, this overrides the specified Prometheus Deployment containers.If omitted, the Prometheus Deployment will use its default values for its containers. (see [below for nested schema](#nestedatt--spec--prometheus--spec--common_prometheus_fields--containers))
+- `containers` (Attributes List) Containers is a list of Prometheus containers.
+If specified, this overrides the specified Prometheus Deployment containers.
+If omitted, the Prometheus Deployment will use its default values for its containers. (see [below for nested schema](#nestedatt--spec--prometheus--spec--common_prometheus_fields--containers))
 - `resources` (Attributes) Define resources requests and limits for single Pods. (see [below for nested schema](#nestedatt--spec--prometheus--spec--common_prometheus_fields--resources))

 <a id="nestedatt--spec--prometheus--spec--common_prometheus_fields--containers"></a>